JuliaPhylo/PhyloNetworks.jl/docs/readme.md

   3. run `deploydocs(...)` also from Documenter: to push the files on github, gh-pages branch.

-for now, docstrings are automatically used to build an entry for
+The source code is automatically used to build an entry for
 - each internal thing that has a docstring (e.g. not exported in `src/PhyloNetworks.jl`)
-- each public *type*
+- each public type and function (not constants): these *must* have a docstring.

-Therefore: any public *function* needs to be manually listed in `docs/src/lib/public.md`, in a section to get a nice organization of all these manual entries.
+To help users find functions of interest, update `src/man/netmanipulation.md`, which lists important functions (public and private) organized under various categories.

 ## The "Documenter md" format